General entry requirements

 You will be mentored by, and work on projects with, astrophysicists.

 In the first two years, you cover the fundamentals that apply throughout physics, such as mechanics and quantum theory, and meet the major phenomena observed in stars and space.
 There are also practical classes to develop laboratory and observational skills.

 In later years you look more closely at the phenomena that we can observe as well as those we would like to observe.
 Examples include star and galaxy formation, cosmology (how the universe was formed and where it may be going), the structure of our sun, and the formation of planets and other solar systems.

 In the final year, you complete a year-long research project, which can be observational, theoretical, or some combination of these.

 We are making some exciting changes to our Physics with Astrophysics (BSc) degree for 2022 entry.
 Our core and optional modules are currently undergoing approval through the University's rigorous academic processes.
 As changes are confirmed, we will update the course information on this webpage.
 It is therefore very important that you check this webpage for the latest information before you apply and prior to accepting an offer.

 Mathematics for Physicists

 All scientists use mathematics to state the basic laws and to analyse quantitatively and rigorously their consequences.
-The module introduces you to the concepts and techniques, which will be assumed by future modules.
+The module introduces you to concepts and techniques which will be assumed by future modules.
 These include: complex numbers, functions of a continuous real variable, integration, functions of more than one variable and multiple integration.
 You will revise relevant parts of the A-level syllabus, to cover the mathematical knowledge to undertake first year physics modules, and to prepare you for mathematics and physics modules in subsequent years.

 Classical Mechanics and Relativity